Eurolaw

 How do I decide whether to opt out of the Unified Patent Court?

-The UPC will allow granted European patents to be enforced or challenged centrally and for a single ruling to be given that applies across multiple EU countries.
-The UPC will become the default forum for matters relating to European patent rights in the participating EU countries, unless the patent is opted out.
+The Unified Patent Court (UPC) allows granted European patents to be enforced or challenged centrally and for a single ruling to be given that applies across multiple EU countries.
+The UPC is the default forum for matters relating to European patent rights in the participating EU countries, unless the patent is opted out.

 If a European patent is opted out and then national proceedings are started in a participating UPC country, it will not be possible to opt back in and have the UPC as a forum for that patent.
 So the patent will be locked out of the UPC system.